2017, 2018 Subaru Legacy Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Subaru Legacy Prices - How Much is a Subaru Legacy?

-To avoid overpaying on a Subaru Legacy, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a Subaru Legacy, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 What's New For 2017?

-Newly added to the EyeSight Driver Assist Technology package is a reverse automatic braking feature that adds some extra safety when in reverse.
+Newly added to the EyeSight Driver Assist Technology package is a reverse automatic braking feature that adds a level of safety when backing up.
 Also, the Legacy Sport trim level is new for 2017.

-Five different trim levels are available: the base 2.5i trim, the 2.5i Premium, 2.5i Limited, 2.5i Sport, and 3.6R Limited, which features an upgraded engine.
+There are five different trim levels: the base 2.5i trim, the 2.5i Premium, 2.5i Limited, 2.5i Sport, and 3.6R Limited, which features an upgraded engine.